 3 – Airway Irritability

-If you have asthma, your airways are incredibly sensitive and will overreact and narrow when faced with triggers such as fumes, dust, and pollen.
+With asthma, airways are incredibly sensitive and can overreact and narrow when faced with triggers such as fumes, dust, and pollen.

 There are various asthma symptoms including: